aws-samples/containerized-game-servers/lyra/README.md

 To make the node port available, Kubernetes sets up a cluster IP address, the same as if you had requested a Service of type: ClusterIP.

-Next we create a pod-specific label that we use for the Service selector to assure 1:1 traffic routing between the service and the pod.
+Next, we create a pod-specific label that we use for the Service selector to assure 1:1 traffic routing between the service and the pod.

 ```bash
 kubectl label pod $POD_NAME gamepod=$POD_NAME